-Suppose that the principal knows the underlying fundamental and discloses the true $\theta$ at the beginning.
-Furthermore, she discloses the information regarding past attacks with high EMC x/T1\1 T\(\mathbb{B}\) lie2x\(\mathbb{A}\) ohrmation kr9 55 such \(\mathbb{A}\).6 enr\(\mathbb{A}\)0 vihroamen, kr9 55whten attacking is the payoff-dominant action $(b_0 > b_1)$ , the first agent attacks.
+Consider the following simple example.
+Two agents are moving sequentially, one agent is equivalent to half mass, and the principal discloses all the information about θ and the past attack, regardless of whether the first agent has attacked.
+Suppose that $\theta \in (1/2, 1)$.23 Then, the second agent will attack if the first agent attacks $(b_0 > b_1)$ and will not attack if the first agent does not attack $(b_1 > c_1)$.
+Since attacking is the payoff-dominant action $(b_0 > b_1)$, the first agent attacks.
 Thus, it follows from backward induction that both agents will take the payoff-dominant action: attack.
 This simple example demonstrates that full disclosure may fail to dissuade agents from attacking.
 Thus, even if full disclosure is a feasible policy, the principal may not want to adopt such a policy.